 Whether you are looking for a second career or third, changing career at 40 or 50 is doable.
 There are people who experienced similar situations as you’re now and some have managed to get more rewarding careers.
 Sure, that won’t be easy.
 However, the reward that you can get is long-term joy and job satisfaction.

-Taking Second Career Tests
+Take Second Career Tests

-Good Reasons For Taking Career Tests
+Good Reasons for Taking Second Career Tests

-Do you really want to change career?
-Simply take aptitude, interest, personality and other tests for checking your suitability with your current job.
-You may want to know whether the test results come up with new paths and whether you have the right reasons for changing careers.
+The aptitude, interest, personality and value tests are practical tools to check your overall suitability with your current job.
+The instruments allow you to learn whether the results come up with new career paths.
+This way helps make sure that you have the right reasons for changing careers.

-Getting Career Change Advice
+Get the Right Career Change Advice

 - Know how to do a thorough self assessment and set career goals.

-- Get tips on how to use part time jobs, freelance projects, interning, and volunteering to discover your best career.
+- Get tips on how to use part-time jobs, freelance projects, interning, and volunteering to discover your best career.

 - Be aware of other critical unknown elements of changing career, such as managing money during career transitions.

-I really wanted to change career and for that purpose I took 3 career tests.
+I really wanted to change career and for that purpose I took 3 kinds of second career tests.
 Interestingly, the tests results directed me to 3 possible careers: interior designer, entrepreneur and technical writer.
 Based on the information I found both from self assessment and the test results I chose an entrepreneur career.